 The sales representative will see people’s specific pain points and target them accordingly.
 The tone of voice and language used is also adjusted so that the salesperson can promote the company's products in the best light possible.

 Direct contact also allows for a sales presentation and demonstrations of the service or product, which can be hard to do on a sales call or via email.

-The prospect can see for themselves how this product can help them specifically, no matter if it's an individual buyer or a company representative.
+The prospect can see how this product can help them specifically, whether it's an individual buyer or a company representative.